-pplication rounds and uniform scoring.
-A summary of the application evaluation is as follows: Program Application Evaluation Process Buyout FEMA Match No competition, contracts will be made directly with the communities eligible for FEMA HMGP buyouts.
+Program Application Evaluation Process Buyout FEMA Match No competition, contracts will be made directly with the communities eligible for FEMA HMGP buyouts.
 Award amounts will be determined through consultation with HSEMD and the local community.
-New Construction Housing - including infrastructure in support of housing and down payment assistance.
+New Construction Housing - including infrastructure in support of housing and homeownership assistance.
 IEDA will publish competitive application rounds.
 All applications within a round will be reviewed, scored, ranked, and awarded based on score.
 A minimum threshold score will be established to ensure high quality projects are selected.
-Program will be limited to the MID Counties only.
+Program will be limited to the MID Counties and Pottawattamie County only.
 All infrastructure must be directly related to the disaster and must be in support of LMI Housing (either new or existing housing).
 A minimum threshold will be applied to ensure applications are eligible for funding and meet the program requirements.
 Once IEDA determines a project eligible for funding, IEDA will contract with the municipality based on the application submitted.
 Infrastructure (Stormwater and Public) Applications will be submitted to IEDA on an open-cycle.
 IEDA will limit applications to the MID for the first two years of the program.
 After the first two years, the applications will be open to municipalities in any of the presidentially declared counties.
 All infrastructure must be directly related to the disaster and must be in support of LMI Housing (either new or existing housing).
 A minimum threshold will be applied to ensure applications are eligible for funding and meet the program requirements.
 Once IEDA determines a project eligible for funding, IEDA will contract with the municipality based on the application submitted.
 Planning IEDA will issue Requests for Proposals (RFP)s as needed for Planning Awards.